Amitie10g/WebArchiveBOT/README.md

 ## TODO

-* Auto-rotate JSON file (to presserve archives and avoid data loss).
+* Auto-rotate JSON file (to preserve archives and avoid data loss).
 * Use memcached for the List of files used for the frontend instead of JSON on disk.

 ## License